 COVID-19 Control: Disrupting Doctor-Patient Relationships

 The full-armamentarium of public health countermeasures came into play when COVID-19 emerged; a few examples are quarantine, closures, and social distancing.
 These countermeasures are intended to protect population health, but trench on many important rights protected by ethical precepts and tort, constitutional, or other law.
-The measure studied here, orders to delay “elective” medical procedures to preserve resources, have been virtually ignored.
-Yet, they are uniquely broad, risky, and disrupt information gathering and therapeutic trust engendered by doctor-patient relationships.
-Although medicine (speaking for the few) and public health (speaking for the few) traditionally have clashed, it is shown that medical and public health law and ethics combine to require strict (constitutional) or stringent (medical and public health ethics) scrutiny of delay actions.
+The measures studied here, orders to delay “elective” medical procedures to preserve resources, have been virtually ignored.
+Yet, they are uniquely broad, risky, and disruptive of doctor-patient relationships.
 Delay also can be shoddily promulgated or implemented, thus creating tort liability.
-A “new public health” and ethical models (medicine) and frameworks (public health) combine to require that countermeasure be shown necessary, effective, and the least intrusive way to further vital governmental goals.
-Delay trenches on several fundamental or special liberties, and these rights have been analyzed by scholars addressing other countermeasures.
-This article explores another seldom-discussed topic: the fundamental right to purchase care (or insurance for it) available in the open market.
-Although delay regimes can be beneficial if properly promulgated and implemented, it is unlikely that the current actions can meet ethical standards or withstand constitutional strict or even certain intermediate scrutiny because they cannot be shown to work or to be the least restrictive alternative.
+Although medicine (speaking for the few) and public health (speaking for the many) traditionally have clashed, this article shows that medical and public health law and ethics combine to require strict (constitutional) or stringent (medical and public health ethics) scrutiny of delay actions.
+This scrutiny requires a showing that a countermeasure is necessary, effective, and the least intrusive way to further vital governmental goals.
+Delay orders trench on several fundamental or special liberties.
+This article focuses on those, as well as the seldom-discussed fundamental right to purchase care (or insurance for it) available in the open market.
+Although delay regimes can be beneficial if properly promulgated and implemented, it is unlikely that the COVID-19-related actions can meet ethical standards or withstand constitutional strict or even certain types of intermediate scrutiny that require the government show the actions work or are the least restrictive alternative.

-Keywords: COVID-19, public health law, medicine, health ethics, open market, delay pronouncements, medical malpractice, orders and mandates
+Keywords: COVID-19, public health law, medicine, health ethics, open market, delay pronouncements, medical malpractice, orders and mandates, physician-patient relationship, bioethics, liability

 Suggested Citation: Suggested Citation